Sisterhood of the Traveling Pants Cast Reunites in N.Y.C. for the Sweetest Reason

 VIDEO: Sisterhood of the Traveling Pants Cast Reunites in N.Y.C. for the Sweetest Reason

 Blake Lively, Alexis Bledel, Amber Tamblyn, and America Ferrera played four best friends united by a magical pair of jeans in the films.
-And while they may have gone their separate ways since the coming-of-age movies, Lively and Bledel stepped out to support their ol' BFF and new mom Tamblyn on Monday night at the N.Y.C. premiere of her directorial debut, Paint It Black.
+And while they may have gone their separate ways since the coming-of-age movies, Lively and Bledel stepped out to support their ol' BFF and new mom Tamblyn on Monday night at the N.Y.C. premiere of her directorial debut, Paint It Black, presented by SVEDKA Vodka.

-And with Ferrera joining the group at the after-party, Tamblyn was definitely feeling the love as her besties posed with her on the red carpet at the event, which was held at the Museum of Modern Art.
+And with Ferrera joining the group at the after-party, hosted at the Fishbowl at Dream Midtown, Tamblyn was definitely feeling the love as her besties posed with her on the red carpet at the event, which was held at the Museum of Modern Art.

 RELATED: This Sisterhood of the Traveling Pants 3 News Will Make Fans Very Happy